OpenApoc/openapoc.github.io/README.md

 ## Welcome to OpenApoc Promo Page

-On this page you will find sections how OpenApoc Community Works, features, FAQ, download, links etc
+On this page you will find sections how OpenApoc Community Works, features, FAQ, download, links etc..
+All basic information you need.

 ### Support or Contact